MAHLE cabin air filters—designed for fresh air

 Since the coarse filters are often located in front of the actual cabin air filters they can usually be replaced with no great effort by the driver.
 Only a few steps are needed and these are described in detail in the MAHLE fitting instructions (see illustration example).

 LAP filters are either used as pre-filters in addition to particulate filters (LA) or as combi-filters (LAK).
 Older commercial vehicles only filter the outside air for the driver’s cab through filter mats.
 MAHLE Original and Knecht cabin air filter mats (LAP) are also available for a number of these commercial vehicles.

 MAHLE is one of the top suppliers of cabin air filter mats on the free aftermarket.
 Following a successful market launch the range of products is constantly expanded, with a focus on commercial vehicle applications and older passenger cars as of model year 1980.
 Popular examples include the Renault Truck Midlum or Volvo 760.
 Cabin air filter mats will also be available as of October 2010 for commercial vehicles from DAF, MAN, Mercedes, Neoplan, Saab, Webasto or cars such as the Mercedes-Benz S-Class.
-The future LAP program will appear in the online filter catalogue in autumn.

 Catching the dirt